 PRK (photorefractive keratectomy), LASEK (laser epithelial keratomileusis), and epi-LASIK (epithelial laser in-situ keratomileusis) use a laser to reshape the cornea.
-By reshaping the cornea, these surgeries allow light to focus on the retina and thereby correct a person's vision.
+By reshaping the cornea, these surgeries allow light to focus on the retina.
+This corrects a person's vision.

 With PRK, the top layer on the surface of the cornea (epithelium) is removed.
 Then the laser reshapes the cornea.
-The laser removes tissue from the cornea very accurately without damaging nearby tissues.
+The laser removes tissue from the cornea very accurately.
+It doesn't damage nearby tissues.
 The layer grows back during the healing process.
 PRK may be used to correct nearsightedness and astigmatism at the same time.

 With LASEK, the surface layer of the cornea is loosened and pushed to the side.
-After the laser reshapes the cornea, the surface layer is placed back over the cornea.
+After the laser reshapes the cornea, the surface layer is put back in place.

 Epi-LASIK is similar to PRK and LASEK.
 With epi-LASIK, the surface layer over the cornea is lifted with a special machine.
 Like LASEK, the layer is replaced over the cornea after the laser reshapes the cornea.

 PRK, LASEK, and epi-LASIK are sometimes called surface ablation.
-They are different from LASIK (laser in-situ keratomileusis) because they do not involve cutting flaps of the cornea.
+They are different from LASIK (laser in-situ keratomileusis) because they don't involve cutting flaps of the cornea.

-After surgery, you may wear a patch or contact lens on the eye and get a prescription for pain medicine.
-Someone must drive you home and then back to the surgeon's office the next day.
-During this second visit, the surgeon will examine your eye and prescribe eyedrops to prevent infection and reduce inflammation.
+After surgery, you may wear a patch or contact lens on the eye.
+You will also get instructions on how to manage your pain.
+Someone must drive you home and then back to the surgeon's office in the next day or two.
+During this second visit, the surgeon will check your eye and prescribe eyedrops to prevent infection and reduce inflammation.
 More follow-up visits are required, usually the next week and then throughout the first year after surgery.

-- Recovery from these surgeries is longer and more painful than recovery from laser in-situ keratomileusis (LASIK).
+- Recovery from these surgeries is longer and more painful than recovery from LASIK.
 But you may return to your normal activities within a few days.

-- For 2 to 3 days after surgery, some people may have pain, aching or throbbing, or a feeling that there is something in the eye.
+- For 2 to 3 days after surgery, some people may have pain, aching or throbbing.
+Or they may feel like there's something in the eye.

 - Your vision will be reduced for several days after surgery.
 Your vision may remain blurry for days to weeks after surgery.
 Do not drive until your vision has cleared.

 - For 2 weeks after surgery, avoid vigorous sports, eye makeup, and activities that may get water in the eye.
-The surgeon may recommend that you shower before the surgery and then avoid showering for a day or two afterward to keep from getting water in the eye.
+The surgeon may recommend that you shower before the surgery and then not shower for a day or two afterward.
+This can keep you from getting water in the eye.

-Unstable vision is common in the first 3 months after surgery and may last for up to 1 year.
-The surgery does not always give 20/20 vision.
+Unstable vision is common in the first 3 months after surgery.
+It may last for up to 1 year.
+The surgery doesn't always give 20/20 vision.
 So you may still need to wear glasses or contact lenses after the surgery.
-Your vision may vary slightly over the course of a day (although not to the point that you would need two pairs of glasses).

 Why It Is Done

-PRK, LASEK, and epi-LASIK are similar surgeries and are done for similar reasons.
-These are all elective, cosmetic procedures that correct nearsightedness in otherwise healthy eyes.
+PRK, LASEK, and epi-LASIK are all procedures that correct nearsightedness in otherwise healthy eyes.

 The procedure may not be done during pregnancy or breastfeeding.
 You also may not be eligible for the surgery if you have an uncontrolled autoimmune or connective tissue disease.